sgt101/capability-decay-simulator/README.md

 The data that run_experiment.sh and run_structure_experiments.sh produce is stored in \data\experiments and \data\experiments-structure

+## Results & Recommedations.

+A paper providing a write up of the results is included in this repository: [doc\main.pdf](doc\main.pdf).

 [^†]: I would like to thank and acknowledge Andrew Sutton, Martin Rusch, and other colleagues and collaborators in the "Chapter 2 working group" for their identification of elements of the model in Figure 1, and the discussions and feedback that they provided as the model and the other thinking and scholarship behind this work was developed.
 Thanks folks!

 However, all mistakes, errors, and ommissions are attributable to the author directly and no collaborator should be considered to bear any responsibility of any kind for the quality and provenance of the work presented.

 ## References

-Fabrizio Dell’Acqua, , Edward McFowland III, , Ethan Mollick, et al. ‘Navigating the Jagged Technological Frontier: Field Experimental Evidence of the Effects of Artificial Intelligence on Knowledge Worker Productivity and Quality’.
+Fabrizio Dell’Acqua, Edward McFowland III, Ethan Mollick, et al. ‘Navigating the Jagged Technological Frontier: Field Experimental Evidence of the Effects of Artificial Intelligence on Knowledge Worker Productivity and Quality’.
 Organization Science, n.d.
 Accessed 20 August 2026. https://pubsonline.informs.org/doi/abs/10.1287/orsc.2025.21838.

 Albert, Reka, and Albert-Laszlo Barabasi.
 ‘Statistical Mechanics of Complex Networks’.
 Reviews of Modern Physics 74, no. 1 (2002): 47–97. https://doi.org/10.1103/RevModPhys.74.47.